FormidableLabs/react-native-ama/docs/components/TextInput.md

 Compared to the default React Native component, this custom component:

 - Uses the given label text as `accessibilityLabel`; if none is provided
-- Hides the label from the screen reader
+- Hides the label from the screen reader (as it would provide a redundant information)
 - Handles the value `returnKeyType`
 - Handles focusing the next form field when `returnKeyType` is **next**
 - Checks for keyboard trap